 Unfortunately, even my earliest research suggested not.
 Following a tip from Trace Your German Roots Online, I searched for the name on Geogen’s Surname Mapping tool.
 This showed the distribution of surnames in Germany today.

 I assumed Münchens would cluster around Munich in Bavaria, but the surname mapper showed something different.
 Most Münchens live in Saarland and the Rheinland-Pfalz in southwestern Germany, with some in Baden-Württemberg, North Rhine-Westphalia and Bremen.
 Bavaria (in southeastern Germany) has few.
 This made a certain amount of sense—people adopted geographic-based surnames like München to indicate where they came from.
 Why would someone want others to know he was a “Munich-er” (Müncher) if he still lived there?
 This suggested the path to finding my German hometown might be longer than I anticipated.

-Work backwards in time
+Work backward in time

 Without an easy answer, I started looking for a German hometown in the Muenchen line using online records.
 Spelling errors made these searches difficult—census indexes variously listed my ancestors as Meinken, Menken and Minchew.
 But based on that data, I identified Peter Muenchen (born about 1827) as my immigrant ancestor.

 According to the 1880 census, German-born Peter lived in Cincinnati with his wife (Paulina) and five of their children.
 (Two other children, including my great-great-great-grandfather Frederick, had already married and left the family home.)
 Going back even further, I find the “Minchews” in the 1870 and 1860 censuses.
 In both, Peter’s birth country is listed as Prussia, while Paulina’s is listed as Hesse-Kassel.
 Peter’s marriage record to Pauline Muenchen (née Walter) didn’t specify a hometown, nor did later census records for any of their children.